ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/customizations/smart-fields.md

 In the following example, we will port a field that fetches the full address of a user from a third-party service.

-When displaying a list of records, the new agent will only make one call to the API, and then display the results for all records, instead of making one call per record.
+Note that when displaying a list of records, the new agent will only make one call to your handler, and then display the results for all records, instead of making one call per record.

 {% tabs %} {% tab title="Before" %}